sahlamba/misaal-web/about/index.md

 **Aman Mansuri** <!--StartFragment-->

 An IIT Roorkee and IIM Ahmedabad alum.
-Consultant
+Works in a top tier global consulting firm

 **Shaista Khan** <!--StartFragment-->

 A NIFTEM and IIM Ahmedabad alum.
-Associate at a VC
+Works in a Swiss VC firm

 <!--EndFragment-->